-Visiting Shumen’s concrete wonder: the Monument to the Founders of the Bulgarian State
+Visiting Shumen’s concrete wonder: the Founders of the Bulgarian State memorial

 Sometimes mistakenly called the Monument to 1300 Years of Bulgaria, this gargantuan Cubist-style memorial is incredible in every respect.
 The sheer magnitude of it alone is enough to impress even the weariest of traveller.
 It is also in very good condition.
-Many of the complexes built during the same period that we have seen throughout our travels in Bulgaria have either been abandoned to the elements or are in a terrible state of disrepair.
-This, of course, adds a different level of appeal to visiting them but the Monument to the Founders of the Bulgarian State is immaculate and regularly visited by Bulgarians, a point worth noting as this has certainly not been the case with most of the other places of a similar ilk that we have visited on this trip.
+Many of the socialist-era monuments and memorials we have seen throughout our travels in Bulgaria have either been abandoned to the elements or are in a terrible state of disrepair.
+This, of course, adds a different level of appeal to visiting them but the Monument to the Founders of the Bulgarian State is immaculate and regularly visited by Bulgarians, a point worth noting as this has certainly not been the case with the majority of the other locations of a similar ilk that we have visited in the country.

 And last but not least, the Monument to the Founders of the Bulgarian State is apparently a popular wedding venue.
 What a brilliant place to get married.
 If we ever decide to renew our vows, that’s the venue sorted!

-Useful information for visiting the Monument to the Founders of the Bulgarian State in Shumen
+Useful information for visiting the Monument to 1300 Years of Bulgaria in Shumen

 There are reasonably regular buses to Shumen from Sofia and Varna as well as from other destinations within the country.
 We stopped over en route between Varna and Veliko Tarnovo for example.
 There are several hotels in town, including the excellent Hotel Solo (€25 a night for a room for two people), where we stayed.
 Next door a Chinese restaurant offers a welcome respite from the usual Bulgarian fare (something locals obviously appreciate as well – the place was packed both nights we ate there).